Slow quench dynamics in classical systems: kinetic Ising model and zero-range process

-We consider the two-point correlation function $G_k(t)=\langle \sigma_i \sigma_{i+k} \rangle$ where the angular brackets denote an average with respect to the ensemble distribution ${\psi}(\vec \sigma)$ (for a generalization to higher-point correlation function, see \cite{Aliev:2009}).
-For arbitrary $\gamma$, it obeys the following exact equation \cite{Glauber:1963,Reiss:1980}, \bea {\dot G_k} =-2 G_k+ \gamma(t) (G_{k-1}+G_{k+1})~,~k=1,...,L-1~, \eea where the dot denotes a time derivative and the boundary condition $G_{0}(t)=G_L(t)=1$.
+We consider the two-point correlation function $G_k(t)=\langle \sigma_i \sigma_{i+k} \rangle$ where the angular brackets denote an average with respect to the ensemble distribution ${\Psi}(\vec \sigma, t)$.
+For arbitrary $\gamma$, it obeys the following exact equation \cite{Glauber:1963,Reiss:1980}, \bea {\dot G_k} =-2 G_k+ \gamma(t) (G_{k-1}+G_{k+1})~,~k=1,...,L-1~, \eea where the dot denotes a time derivative and the boundary condition $G_{0}(t)=G_L(t)=1$ (for a generalization to higher-point correlation function, see \cite{Aliev:2009}).

 When the temperature is constant in time, the dynamics of the two-point correlation function have been studied in detail \cite{Glauber:1963} (see Cornell in \cite{Privman:2005} for a review).
-On an infinite ring, the equilibrium correlation function is given by \be G_k(t\to \infty) \equiv {\cal G}_k= \left(\frac{1-\sqrt{1-\gamma^2}}{\gamma} \right)^k~,~k=0, 1,... \ee where we have used that the correlation function is bounded above by one.
-In the stationary state, close to the critical point, the relaxation time scales with the correlation length with the dynamic critical exponent $z=2$.
-If the system is instantaneously quenched from high temperature to a low temperature, the equal time correlation function ${\hat {\cal G}}_k(t)={\hat {\cal F}}(k/\sqrt{t})$ which thus yields the coarsening exponent ${\hat z}=2$.
+For an infinitely large system, at large times, the equilibrium correlation function is given by \be G_k(t\to \infty) \equiv {\cal G}_k= \left(\frac{1-\sqrt{1-\gamma^2}}{\gamma} \right)^k~,~k=0, 1,.... \ee At low temperatures ($T \to 0$), ${\cal G}_k \approx e^{-k/\xi}$ where the correlation length $\xi=[2 (1-\gamma)]^{-1/2} \sim e^{2/T}$ which diverges as the temperature approaches zero.
+As a result, the associated time scale also diverges; in particular, the local magnetization $\langle \sigma_i(t) \rangle$ in equilibrium relaxes in a time $\propto \xi^{z}$ with the dynamic critical exponent $z=2$.
+If the system is instantaneously quenched from high temperature to a low temperature (including $T=0$), the equal-time correlation function ${\hat {G}}_k(t)={\hat {F}}(k/\ell(t))$ where the domain length $\ell(t) \sim t^{1/{\hat z}}$ and the coarsening exponent ${\hat z}=2$.